 Through my painting, I can express my feelings, fears, hopes and dreams.
 I no longer walk around feeling like I’m carrying the world on my shoulders.
 My cupboard has space in it for new things because I’ve cleared out the skeletons.

-When I’ve come to my painting practice with an openness to learn about myself I’ve found plenty of hidden treasures.
-Sometimes they didn’t look like treasures at first, but once I’d wiped the dust off and held them up to the light, they’ve time and time again been the goods!
-This is where I’ve found my pain-points and stared them in the face until I understood them a little more, and a little more.
-Staying in the intuitive flow the answer or solution tends to always be there if I keep digging.
+Coming to your painting practice with an openness to learn about yourself can reveal hidden treasures.
+Sometimes they don’t look like treasures at first, but once you’ve wiped the dust off and held them up to the light, they’re the goods!
+Here’s where you can find your pain-points and stare them in the face until you understand them a little more, and a little more.
+Staying in the intuitive flow the answer or solution is also there, keep digging.
 This can take many paintings.

 Laying out a plan

-When I need a plan, painting can help me to find out more about what I want and helps me to act on my desires.
+Need a plan?
+This is about finding out what you want and acting on your desires.
 I ask myself questions about what I want and then paint with abandon.
 Sometimes these paintings remind me of maps.
 They have a landscape and symbols and they take me on a journey along a path with a destination at the end of it.

-As I express what I most want in the tangible format of an artwork it becomes real and I can see it.
-I begin to know who I really am underneath all the social conditioning (people pleasing, being a ‘good’ girl, being seen but not heard) and to come to terms with that.
-It’s hard not to feel more confident once you are friends with yourself.
+As you express what you most want in the tangible format of an artwork it becomes real and you can see it.
+You begin to know who you really are underneath all the social conditioning (people pleasing, being a ‘good’ girl, being seen but not heard) and it’s hard not to feel more confident once you make friends with yourself.

 If I really, really want something but in my current view it’s out of reach, I paint it into existence.
 The metaphor of a witches spell comes to mind often when I think about this.
 With my body (the physical act of painting), mind (thinking about what I want to achieve) and soul (listening to prompts from my intuition) I set an intention with my painting.
 By the time I have finished the expression of what I desire on the canvas, every part of me (body, mind and soul), is ready to jump at the opportunity when it comes along.
 Before I began doing this, I was often not prepared for opportunities when they came along and turned them down from a place of fear and unpreparedness.